Skip to main content

 • What is the GOTS license number?

-• Can I verify that number in the public GOTS database at global-standard.org?
+• Can I verify that number in the public GOTS database at global-standards.org?

 If a brand cannot answer all three questions, the organic claim is unverified.